solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 Commitment: confirmed
 ```

-Following this we can know that our RPC URL is localhost.
+Following this we can see that our RPC URL is localhost.
 We can also use Devnet
 or Testnet to carry on with this tutorial.

 ```bash